 Customs does not return money until you accept their decision.
-You will have 30 days from the decision date to accept it and must sign an agreement called a Hold Harmless and Release Agreement, which basically states you will not sue them for anything related to the seizure of your money.
+You will have anywhere from 30 to 60 days in most cases from the decision date to accept it and must sign an agreement called a Hold Harmless and Release Agreement, which basically states you will not sue them for anything related to the seizure of your money.
 Specifically, it states:

 In consideration of the release of the above listed property to the above named party, I hereby release and forever discharge the United States, its officers, agents, servants, and employees, their heirs, successors, or assigns, from any and all action, suits, proceedings, debts, dues, contracts, judgments, damages, claims, and/or demands whatsoever in law or equity which I, my heirs, successors, or assigns, ever had, now have, or may have in the future in connection with the detention, seizure, and/or release by the Customs and Border Protection of the above listed property.